 - How to Play 40K: Overview of the Game

-- Warhammer 40K Armies and Choosing the Right One
+- Warhammer 40K Armies & Choosing the Best One for You

 - Warhammer 40K Rules and Learning How to Play the Game

-- Learning Your Army’s Index for 40K, Building a List, and Buying Models
+- Learning Your Army’s Codex for 40K, Building a List, and Buying Models

-- How to Play 40K: Your First Game
+- How to Play Your First Game of Warhammer 40K

 Hopefully you now have a basic understanding of the rules and are ready to dive into your army’s index.
 This is where the real fun begins.
 Each army is unique and has a lot of rules specific to them.
 Some armies are pretty similar, like all the Space Marine chapters/variants, but even within those there is enough that’s distinct to make them different.

 Learning the Codex/Index

 There’s no right and wrong way to do this; just personal preference.
 However, if you’re new to the game of Warhammer 40K then I suggest reading all the cool background stuff first.
 It’s the history and fluff for an army that makes it interesting for me.
 Without the cool background it’s just another set of stats and gear and that’s not much fun.

 Reading about the army can really make some elements of the army much more interesting.
 You may find yourself drawn to a certain unit, or part of the army just because of the cool story that goes with it.
 This isn’t a competitive mindset, but I’m not an overly competitive player either.
 I like for my army to feel like a living breathing force on the field and that comes with reading about it.